 The Lausanne Committee for World Evangelisation identified people with disabilities as one the most unreached people groups in the world.
 At Baptist Care SA we would like to change that.

-Baptist Care SA via the National Disability Insurance Scheme’s Inclusion Linkage and Capacity funding is undertaking a project called ‘Connections’ seeking to develop the capacity of churches to engage, include, and create opportunities for genuine participation in community life for Australians living with disability.
+In 2018 Baptist Care SA received support via the National Disability Insurance Scheme’s Inclusion Linkage and Capacity funding is undertaking a project called ‘Connections’ seeking to develop the capacity of churches to engage, include, and create opportunities for genuine participation in community life for Australians living with disability.

 As part of ‘Connections’ we held focus groups with people living with disabilities and their carers for the Connections project.
 Together they co-designed the content and photos for the 10 practical guides for inclusion.
 These guides use the voices of people living with disability to provide their top tips for inclusion, providing information, personal stories and examples that work for local churches.